 We're proud to be the biggest provider of A Levels in Norfolk, offering 27 A Level courses

 100% of our students progress to university, employment, apprenticeships, of gap years

 Our students do consistently well on their A Level courses, with pass rates consistently in the high 90s

-We strongly recommend Biology is taken with Chemistry or with any 2 of: Environmental Science, Psychology, Geography, Maths, Physics, L3 Medical Science.
-Additional entry requirements for this course: Grade 6 (old grade B) in Biology or Additional Science GCSE and new grade 5 (or old grade C) in Maths GCSE
+Additional entry requirements for this course: Grade 6 in Biology or Additional Science GCSE and grade 5 in Maths GCSE

 Assessment will be by 3 written examinations at the end of the course, each contributing 33% to the final A-level grade.